SharmaRupali/scikit-multilearn/docs/source/visualize.rst

     H = nx.from_numpy_matrix(np.array(adjacency_matrix))
     G = H.to_undirected()

-In order to draw the network nicely and not to overlap the nodes, we will use "spring_layout" that positions nodes using Fruchterman-Reingold force-directed algorithm.
+In order to draw the network nicely and not to overlap the nodes, we need to determine some layout for the positioning of the nodes, for which we will see use one of the predefined layouts from netwrokx.
+There are different layouts implemented in networkx: circular_layout, random_layout, spring_layout, spectral_layout, and a few more.
+We will be using the **spring_layout** that uses the Fruchterman-Reingold force-directed algorithm to position the nodes.
+The reason behind using the spring_layout specifically is that no other layout implemented in networkx works as efficiently for our purpose: the circular_layout just positions the nodes on a circle; the random_layout positions the nodes uniformly at random in the unit square;
+and, spectral_layout positions nodes using the eigenvectors of the graph Laplacian

 .. code-block:: python